nikorose87/2D_topo_opt_truss_structure/README.md

 - _structure2_ Build the element matrix in an array, containing the coordinates in each element.
 - _indexation_ Returns the element matrix but with the node indexation.
 - _solution_ Function to find solution in terms of global displacements.
-The code was based on the book of AJM Ferreira \cite{Codes2009}
+The code was based on the book of (Ferreira, 2009)
 - _formStiffness2Dtruss_ Build the Stiffness matrix of the entire problem.
 - _outputDisplacementsReactions_ Calculates the force reactions once the displacements are obtained.
 - _stresses2Dtruss_ Calculates the stresses in each element.